9 Pages

 An Unofficial action means that the action has not been authorized by the union.
 In this stafee doesn’t have any protection through the union.
 In this case, union can refuse the actions of the staff.
 On comparing both types of action, it has been analysed that in official action staff members are more protected and benefitted whereas in an unofficial action staff is not at all protected by the union (Dalton, 2018).

-Emerging trends in the types of conflict and industrial sanctions
+Emerging trends in conflict and industrial sanctions

 Industrial conflicts refers to, employment issues, employment relationship between organization and the staff, dispute of personality differences between employs and employers, or between two working employs.
 There are many ways and rules of a company to overcome these type of disputes.
 One of this is sanctioning the employs, it is like a weapon to the employs.
 Also there are some more industrial conflicts by the employs, like strikes, protesting and many other ways.
 Strikes are changed in the manner of go slow and work.
 Strikes are official if they are called by the trade union leadership (Chakrabarti, 2013).